felixvanoost/jekyll-kroki/README.md

 ```
 ````

-When Jekyll builds your site, the `jekyll-kroki` plugin will encode the diagram, send it to the Kroki server for rendering, then replace the diagram description in the generated HTML with the rendered diagram in SVG format:
+When Jekyll builds your site, the `jekyll-kroki` plugin will encode the diagrams, send them to the Kroki server for rendering, then replace the diagram descriptions in the generated HTML with the rendered images in SVG format:

 ![sample-diagram](https://github.com/felixvanoost/jekyll-kroki/assets/10233016/244d2ec4-b09b-4a5f-8164-3851574c3dd2)

-The site remains truly static as the SVG is directly embedded in the HTML files that Jekyll serves.
+The site remains truly static as the images are directly embedded in the HTML files that Jekyll serves.
 Jekyll only depends on the Kroki server (which can also be run locally) during the build stage, and all of the client-side processing that is normally used to render diagrams into images is eliminated.

-`jekyll-kroki` uses the same Markdown fenced code syntax as the [GitLab Kroki integration](https://docs.gitlab.com/ee/administration/integration/kroki.html), allowing diagram descriptions in Markdown files to be displayed seamlessly in both the GitLab UI and on GitLab Pages sites generated using Jekyll.
+`jekyll-kroki` uses the same Markdown fenced code syntax as the [GitLab Kroki integration](https://docs.gitlab.com/ee/administration/integration/kroki.html), allowing diagram descriptions in Markdown files to be displayed seamlessly as images in both the GitLab UI and on GitLab Pages sites generated using Jekyll.

 ### Configuration